 If the race is canceled due to inclement weather, the points for that race will be made up at the series finale.
 If you were registered for a race that was canceled due to inclement weather, you must register for the series finale and complete a minimum of 1 lap in the series finale to receive points for the canceled race.
 The points for the series finale will be awarded using our regular points scoring system.
 We will then take your score from the series finale and double it to account for the canceled race.

-If an issue occurs on the course regarding unsportsmanship in the race (blocking or unsafe racing), those issues must be brought to the attention of the race director.
-The race director will absolve all issues related to unsportsmanship on the course.
-If the issue is with a Junior racer, then at NO POINT will it be tolerated for an adult to address the issue with the Junior racer.
-It must be addresses with the race director and the parent or coach associated with the Junior racer.
+If an issue occurs on the course regarding unsportsmanlike in the race (blocking or unsafe racing), those issues must be brought to the attention of the race director.
+The race director will absolve all issues related to unsportsmanlike on the course.
+If the issue is with a junior racer, then at NO POINT will it be tolerated for an adult to address the issue with the junior racer.
+It must be addresses with the race director and the parent or coach associated with the junior racer.

 The 6 Hour Mountain Bike Race will start at 10:00AM.
 Your bike should be positioned at the starting line no later than 9:45AM.

-The 3 Hour Mountain Bike Race (all categories including Juniors competing in 3 Hour categories) will start at 10:15AM.
+The 3 Hour Mountain Bike Race (all categories and ages, including juniors competing in 3 Hour categories) will start at 10:15AM.
 Your bike should be positioned at the starting line no later than 10:05AM.

 The Junior 1 and Junior 2 categories will start at 10:20AM.
 Your bike should be positioned at the starting line no later than 10:10AM.

 There will be a mass start of all race categories at one time.
-Please line up with Experts on the first row followed by Single Speed, Sport and finally Base categories.
+Please line up with Experts on the first row followed by Single Speed, Sport and finally Base and Beginner categories.

 As you finish each lap, please continue all the way through timing (at the Maxxis arch) and then you may stop in your pit area.
 Please plan accordingly if you plan to stop and position yourself on the course so that you will not have to cut from one side of the course to the other in order to get to your pit.
 Please do not stop in front of timing.
 Continue through and then come back to timing without your bike if you have a question.

 Each racer must have the number plate mounted and visible on the front of the bike.
 Please use at least three twist ties to secure your plate and make sure you place is facing outward, not upward.
 Please do not cut your plate down as we need to be able to see all the numbers for our back up timing system.
-Number plates will be provided at the first race of the series that a racers participates in.
-That same number plate will be used throughout the series and it is the racers responsibility to bring that number plate to all races that they participate in.
+Number plates will be provided at the first race of the series that a racer participates in.
+That same number plate will be used throughout the series and it is the racer’s responsibility to bring that number plate to all races that they participate in.
 Additional number plates will be issued at a replacement cost of $10.
 Partner races (such as Dirty Spokes) have their own race plates.